-The USDA has recently released version sr24 of their food database.
-We’ve updated our foods with this new information.
-This release adds over 300 new food items, as well as more accurate nutritional information for existing items.
+The USDA has recently released version sr28 of their food database.
+We’ve updated our foods with their new information.
+This release adds hundreds of new food items, as well as updates to nutritional information for existing items.

 You can now mark a day in your diary as ‘Completed’ when you’re confident the day has everything logged to it.
 Once marked as complete, you can’t make any changes to the data (unless you mark is as ‘Incomplete’ again).
 Our charts and nutrition reports now let you choose to plot or report just on